sw3103/movemouse/README.md

 ###### Mode
 Specifies how to locate a running application.
 - **Process** - Used to locate the application using the process name.
 This is a good option if the window title of an application (such as a web browser) frequently changes.
-- **indow** - Uses the window title to locate the application.
+- **Window** - Uses the window title to locate the application.
 This is a good option when an application has multiple open windows, or there are multiple instances of the application process running.
 Name
 The name of the application process/window that you wish to activate.